miragecraft/x-include/README.md

 This is done by directly injecting `<script>` tags with `async` set to `false` for external scripts (inline scripts are always synchronous).
 External stylesheets are loaded either with the attribute `blocking="render"` [(MDN)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#blocking) which is currently supported only by Chrome, or with `document.write`.

+*Limitation*:

-*Limitation*: External stylesheets critical for site layout should not be inside nested includes, as `document.write` isn't allowed from `an asynchronously-loaded external script`.
+External stylesheets critical for site layout should not be inside nested includes, as `document.write` isn't allowed from `an asynchronously-loaded external script`.

+Yes, the include function flips the async property to false, but the browser doesn't care and still consider them to be asynchronously-loaded.

 ### Syntax highlighting <a id='highlight'></a>